Gender Pay Gap Reporting Statement

 As a motor finance organisation within the financial services sector, like many organisations, SCUK is affected by traditionally male dominated populations in senior positions.
-As of Q1 2018 women made up 14% of our senior management team.
+As of Q3 2018 women made up 14% of our senior management team.
 This is our most senior, and therefore our highest pay grade.
-At next level down, 20% of the population is made up of women, a 4% increase on Q1 2018.
+At next level down, 24% of the population is made up of women, a 4% increase on Q1 2018.

 We are confident that SCUK’s gender pay gap is not a pay issue; our approach to pay is gender neutral by design where like work for like pay is measured.

 Although just over 50% of our population is female, SCUK has a lower representation of females in senior roles which is reflected by a more differentiated mean and median gap for pay and bonus.
-There is a gap of 32% between male and female mean pay and a median gap of just over 22%.
-85% of men and 82% of women earned bonus at SCUK demonstrating that there is no discrimination.
+There is a gap of 32% between male and female mean pay and a median gap of 28%.
+83% of men and 81% of women earned bonus at SCUK suggesting that there is no discrimination.
 It should be noted that exclusion to bonus is only on the basis of an objective based, measurable performance, where underperformance is not rewarded.
-We know that SCUK’s bonus schemes are gender neutral by design but the shape of our workforce drives our mean bonus gap of 51% and a median bonus pay gap of 42%.
+SCUK’s bonus schemes are gender neutral by design but the shape of our workforce drives our mean bonus gap of 52% and a median bonus pay gap of 42%.
 This increase on Q1 2018 figures is the causal effect of the business performing well against its new business target resulting in higher sales bonus payments.
 Whilst the demographic make-up of the business hasn’t changed, the sales team is predominantly male which has resulted in this shift.
 It should be noted that the upper middle pay quartile has increased by 3% for females demonstrating a positive move in the number of women who have been promoted to a higher level over the last 12 months.
-The four pay quartiles simply demonstrate the fact that women are proportionately under-represented in the very highest paid roles, despite there being absolutely no barriers to employment of women at that level.
+The four pay quartiles simply demonstrate the fact that women are proportionately under-represented in the very highest paid roles.

 SCUK has a diverse and inclusive culture and is about ensuring everyone, regardless of their background, ethnicity or gender has an opportunity to progress, develop and thrive.